 Why You Need To Know How to Put Your Backpack on Properly

 I’ve seen way too many people neglect proper pack adjustment on the trail.
 So here are a few reasons why it’s so important:

-- Your shoulders and neck won’t get so stiff because less weight will be on your shoulders.
+Your shoulders and neck won’t get so stiff because less weight is on your shoulders.